netgroup-polito/its-tracking/README.md

 # its-tracking

-The aim of this project is to design a RESTful web service able to track the precence of vehicles in an area with restricted access and, based on this information, choose if guarantee or reject the access to other vehicles.
+The aim of this project is to design a RESTful web service able to track the presence of vehicles in an area with restricted access and, based on this information, choose if guarantee or reject the access to other vehicles.
 If the access is granted, the system has to provide the newly-entered vehicle with a suggested path to follow.
 Otherwise the vehicle is just rejected by the system with a message.

 ## Project Setup